 - If you have diabetes, ask your doctor if you should take insulin or other oral medications before your angiogram.

 Before the procedure

 Before your angiogram procedure starts, your health care team will review your medical history, including allergies and medications you take.
 The team may perform a physical exam and check your vital signs — blood pressure and pulse.

 You'll also empty your bladder and change into a hospital gown.
 You may have to remove contact lenses, eyeglasses, jewelry and hairpins.

 During the procedure

 For the procedure, you lie on your back on an X-ray table.
 Because the table may be tilted during the procedure, safety straps may be fastened across your chest and legs.
-X-ray cameras may move over and around your head and chest to take pictures from many angles.
+X-ray cameras will move over and around your head and chest to take pictures from many angles.